bsutherland/JuceOPLVSTi/readme.md

-# OPL2 VST plugin #
+# OPL VST plugin #

-This VST instrument emulates the OPL2 sound chip.
+This VST instrument provides an emulated OPL sound chip.
+It provides all features of the OPL2, and some features of the OPL3.

 See here for Windows binaries, screenshots etc: http://bsutherland.github.io/JuceOPLVSTi/

-## What's an OPL2? ##
+## What's an OPL? ##

-The OPL2 is a digital sound synthesis chip developed by Yamaha in the mid 1980s.
-Among other products, it was used in sound cards for PC, including the Adlib card, and later the Sound Blaster Pro, which had two OPL2 chips for stereo output.
+The OPL is a digital sound synthesis chip developed by Yamaha in the mid 1980s.
+Among other products, it was used in sound cards for PC, including the Adlib card.

-At a technical level: the chip can produce 9 channels of sound, each channel having 2 oscillators.
+At a technical level: the emulator has channels comprised of 2 oscillators each.
 Each pair of oscillators is usually combined via phase modulation (basically frequency modulation).
-Each oscillator can produce one of four variations of a sine wave (sine, half sine, absolute sine and quarter sine), and has an ADSR envelope controlling its amplitude.
+Each oscillator can produce one of eight waveforms (sine, half sine, absolute sine, quarter sine, alternating sine, camel sine, square, logarithmic sawtooth), and has an ADSR envelope controlling its amplitude.
 The unusual waveforms give it a characteristic sound.

-The chip is programmed through an 8-bit write-only register interface in a 256 byte address space.

 ## Caveats and Limitations ##

 Before I wrote this, I didn't know much about VST or the OPL at a technical level.
 This is the first VST plugin I've written.

-Some limitations:

-- Sample rate is locked at 44.1 kHz
-- I'm a bit unsure as to whether the keyscale attenuation values are correct.
-I had two documents with conflicting information on that.
-- There may be some subtle "out by one" type issues lingering around.
-- I haven't added support for the built-in percussion.
-It's very poorly documented in the data sheet and seems like a lot of people never used it anyway.

-In hindsight I would have implemented things a bit differently, but it all basically works.
+The sample rate is locked at 44.1 kHz.
+In hindsight I would have implemented things a bit differently, but it all basically works, and is now reasonably well tested.

-Juce takes care of some of the tedious bits, but I was hoping it would take care of some more of the repetitive details, like converting to and from int/enum/float etc into the normalized floating point values used by VST.
-If it doesn't exist already, I think that I'd definitely write another layer of abstraction on top of Juce next time.

 ## How do I use it? ##

-Each instance of the plugin emulates an entire OPL2 chip, but polyphony is implemented by using a channel per note, with parameter changes applied to all channels.
+Each instance of the plugin emulates an entire OPL chip, but polyphony is implemented by using a channel per note.
+Parameter changes applied to all channels.
 With this plugin, essentially you are just working with two operators.

 Some documentation which may be useful: